grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 But the silence was broken by another long quaking groan from the depths of the _Prospect's_ hull.

-Percy put one hand out to the wall, laying her palm flat against the curve, and felt the cold dampness of the steel pressure hull of her boat under her hand.
+Percy put one hand out to the wall, laying her palm flat against the curve.
+She felt the cold dampness of the steel pressure hull of her boat under her hand.
 "Hold together baby..." she said softly enough that Bastian and Owen wouldn't be able to hear.

-The sub with the ram... they would have heard that sound from the hull... wouldn't they?"
+"The sub with the ram... they would have heard that sound from the hull... wouldn't they?"
 Owen asked, his voice shaking.
 "It was so loud..."

 "It doesn't matter."
 Said Percy.
 "Even if they know where we are, they won't follow us down here."
 Though then she doubted herself.
 "Hemi, where are they?"

-"Trying to figure it out Sylvia."
+"Trying to figure it out..."
 Hemi paused.
 "They are off about 1000 meters again, reduced speed, and are turning back in this direction."

 "To submerged submarine."
 The ship-to-ship lit up again.
 "You are in violation of..."
 Percy flipped off the ship-to-ship unit.